Pricing For Your Project Depends on Which Service You Choose

 Mobile Shredding — Mobile shredding services are perfect for any amount of paperwork up to 300 pounds (ideally 3-10 copy paper boxes).
 The truck comes to your home or office and shreds your paper while you watch in order to help prevent identity theft.
 The cost for mobile shredding can vary from $75 – $250 depending on the area you are in and how much shredding you have.
 If you have more than three boxes but nowhere near ten, you can ask a friend, neighbor or other business to join you and share the cost.

-Offsite Shredding — Offsite shredding services might be used for larger amounts of shredding (over 300 pounds) with the convenience of not having to leave your home or office.
+Off Site Shredding — Off site shredding services might be used for larger amounts of shredding (over 300 pounds) with the convenience of not having to leave your home or office.
 You will receive quotes of estimates of the costs for this service in your area.
-A truck will pick up your paper and shred it later, providing you with a certificate of destruction once it is completed.
+A truck will pick up your paper and shred it later, and like with mobile shredding you’re provided a formal certificate of destruction once it is completed.

 Drop Off Paper Shredding — The national average for drop off shredding is $1 per pound.
 One copy paper box full of papers usually weighs about 30 pounds.
 Since drop off shredding is charged by the pound, it is convenient to drop off your boxes of papers to be shredded at a retail location.
 You don’t get to witness your papers being shredded if you use the drop off service.